grant350/kuberform/README.md

 ```

-# getdata from the formGroup?
+# How to getdata from the formGroup?

  ```js
  // to get data you must use a refrence to the formGroup.